machinehead/CarND-Behavioral-Cloning-P3/writeup_report.md

 * random_search.py containing a driver script to perform random search for model parameters
 * random_search_results.ipynb - a Jupyter notebook containing analysis of the random search results
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
+* run_track1.mp4 containing a recording of the car driving in track 1; run_track2.mp4 containing a recording of the same for track 2.
 * writeup_report.md or writeup_report.pdf summarizing the results

 #### 2. Submission includes functional code